HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 **Pros:**

 -   Open source meaning anyone can contribute to the development of Postgres
 -   It supports JSON
 -   Postgres is scalable and can handle terabytes of data, as well as allowing developers to handle data on a micro level, as well as building as the application grows
 -   Postgres allows setting of local parameters, so developers can apply changes to the database on a small level without affecting the entire database
 -   Postgres gives the option to control actions of the database, such as auto-creating, joining and dropping tables as the application is being developed
 -   There are many predefined functions
 -   There are multiple interfaces available
 -   Transactions allow error handling to be smooth and efficient, and will commit any transaction immediately, which is useful for complex relational applications
 -   Postgres allows you to use comments unlike other database applications
 -   Postgres is highly extensible, meaning developers can add additional features, allowing developers to add functions, data types, and languages and install them to the database server
 -   There are security features within Postgres

 **Cons:**
 -   Configuration of Postgres can be confusing
 -   For large operations such as read queries, the speed may not be optimal
 -   There are strict requirements for data developers can store in the database table
 -   Being open source, any developer can contribute to it.
 This means there is no liability or indemnity protection, and may lack user-friendly interfaces
 -   Postgres has slower performance than other DBMS

 ---
 ### Q3: Discuss the implementation of Agile project management methodology
 Agile project management is used in order to complete projects by breaking it up into small sections called iterations.
 After each iteration is completeed, the project is re-evaluated, and then the next step of the project is determined based on the outcome of each iteration.

-This allows developers to assess any issues that come up throughout the project, and make changes accordingly.
+This allows developers to assess any issues that come up throughout the project and make changes accordingly.
 This also allows developers to release sections as they are completed, rather than having an entire release be delayed due to disorganisation and potential bugs throughout different areas of the project.

 Iterations are also useful, as it allows for fixing of issues quickly and efficiently, without having to re-design an entire project near the end due to mis-planning earlier in the project.